 When talking about a company increasing its value, we’re usually talking about profits.
 While there are many things in a customer’s eye that might make a company valuable, for a business the value is intrinsically tied to the profits it’s bringing in.

-Build long-lasting relationships
+Build long-lasting relationships with customers and partners

 In the field of business development, the focus should also shift to creating bonds with both customers and strategic business partners.
 Above all is, business development is done with people not